CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Methodology

 \subsection{\cae: the Critic as an Explorer}

-For a state-action pair $(s, a)$, the approximated action-value $Q(s, a)$ is subject to an uncertainty term $\beta (s, a)$, arising from the novelty or limited experience with the particular state-action pair.
-Similar to MAB problems, it is essential to account for this uncertainty when utilizing the latest approximated action-value function.
-Incorporating the uncertainty term encourages exploration, ultimately improving long-term performance.
-Consequently, the action-value function adjusted for uncertainty is as \autoref{eq:q_value_update}, where $\alpha \geq 0$ is the exploration coefficient.
-Notably, in some literature, \textit{uncertainty} is also referred to as a \textit{bonus}, and we use these terms interchangeably when unambiguous.
+For a state-action pair $(s, a)$, the estimated action-value $Q(s, a)$ is subject to an uncertainty term $\beta (s, a)$, arising from the novelty or limited experience with the particular state-action pair.
+Similar to MAB problems, explicitly accounting for such uncertainty is crucial.
+Incorporating this uncertainty term promotes exploration and can lead to improved long-term returns.
+Accordingly, we adjust the action-value function with an uncertainty bonus, as shown in Equation~\ref{eq:q_value_update}, where $\alpha \geq 0$ denotes the exploration coefficient.
+In the literature, \textit{uncertainty} is often also referred to as a \textit{bonus}, and we use the two terms interchangeably when no ambiguity arises.

-However, defining $\beta (s, a)$ remains a significant challenge.
-Traditional MAB methods often attempt to address this by either assuming a linear action-value function or relying on algorithms \cite{provable_kernel_nn} that require $O(n^{3})$ computation time in terms of the number of parameters $n$ in the action-value network.
-Both of these approaches have inherent drawbacks.
-Linearity may fail to capture the complexity of real-world tasks.
-On the other hand, algorithms with $O(n^{3})$ computation time become impractical.
+However, defining $\beta (s, a)$ remains challenging.
+Provably efficient methods often attempt to address this by either assuming a linear value function~\citep{provable_q_learning} or requiring $O(n^{3})$ computation time~\citep{provable_kernel_nn} in terms of the number of parameters $n$ in the value network.
+Both of these approaches have drawbacks, \ie, linearity fails to capture the complexity of tasks while the $O(n^{3})$ computational cost is impractical.

-To overcome these limitations, we draw inspiration from Neural-LinUCB \cite{shallow_exploration} and Neural-LinTS \cite{Neural-LinTS}, which effectively decouple representation learning from exploration.
-Building on this idea and following the standard value network structure in \autoref{eq:q_fun}, \cae adopts a similar approach by decomposing the action-value function into two distinct components. \begin{itemize} \item Network $\phi (s, a|\boldsymbol{W})$ extracts the embedding of the state-action pair $(s, a)$; \item $Q (s, a) = \boldsymbol{\theta}^{\mathsf{T}} \phi (s, a|\boldsymbol{W} )$ is a linear function of the embedding of $(s, a)$, where $\boldsymbol{\theta}$ is the parameter vector. \end{itemize}
+To overcome these limitations, we draw inspiration from Neural-LinUCB~\citep{shallow_exploration} and Neural-LinTS~\citep{Neural-LinTS}, which effectively decouple representation learning from exploration strategies.
+Building on this idea and following the standard value network structure in Equation~\ref{eq:q_fun}, \cae decomposes the action-value function into two distinct components.